Indiana limestone: National

 Nationally, Indiana limestone has long been part of a high-end market.
 It has mostly been used on the exteriors of homes and commercial and government buildings.

-Many prominent public buildings in the United States — such as the National Cathedral, Biltmore Estate, Empire State Building, the Pentagon, The Crescent in Dallas, and the Hotel Pennsylvania — feature Indiana limestone in their exteriors.
+Many prominent public buildings in the United States — such as the National Cathedral, Biltmore Estate, Empire State Building, Williamsburgh Savings Bank Tower, Winterthur Museum, Garden and Library, the Pentagon, The Crescent in Dallas, and the Hotel Pennsylvania — feature Indiana limestone in their exteriors.
 Some 35 of the 50 state capitol buildings in the United States are made of Indiana limestone.
 It was used extensively in rebuilding Chicago after the Great Chicago Fire of 1871.
 The sculptural group atop the main façade of New York City's Grand Central Terminal — known as Glory of Commerce — is made of Indiana Limestone.
 (A work by Jules-Félix Coutan, it includes representations of Minerva, Hercules, and Mercury and, at its unveiling in 1914, was considered the largest sculptural group in the world.)

 The original 1930s buildings of Rockefeller Center use limestone from Bedford.
 In 1955 the Tennessee State Capitol exterior was renovated using Indiana limestone to replace the poorer-quality Tennessee limestone that had started to deteriorate.
-Indiana limestone was used in the rebuilding of the Pentagon after the terrorist attack of Sept.
+Some 15,000 cubic feet of Indiana limestone was used in the rebuilding of the Pentagon after the terrorist attack of Sept.
 11, 2001.
-The project took around 15,000 cubic feet of stone and was rededicated exactly one year after the attack.
 The new Yankee Stadium in the Bronx, which opened in 2009, extensively uses Indiana limestone paneling on its exterior facade.

 Indiana limestone has been particularly popular for the construction of university buildings.
 The Neo-Gothic campus of the University of Chicago is almost entirely constructed out of Indiana limestone; in keeping with the trend of post-Fire buildings using the material.
 The campus of Washington University in St. Louis – both for new construction and original buildings – makes use of Indiana limestone in its collegiate gothic architecture.
 Many buildings on the north side of Michigan State University use Indiana limestone.
 The Cathedral of Learning, a 42-story neo-gothic skyscraper that is the largest educational building in the Western Hemisphere, along with other nearby buildings of the University of Pittsburgh, are clad in Indiana limestone.
 The St. Anthony Society Chapter House at Yale University also is built of Indiana limestone.
-Many of the gargoyles on the buildings of Princeton University were carved from Indiana limestone, including "Flute Player", a gargoyle located on the exterior of Firestone Library.
+Many of the gargoyles on the buildings of Princeton University were carved from Indiana limestone, including "Flute Player", located on the exterior of Firestone Library.
 Both structures of the Kenosha County Courthouse and Jail in Kenosha, Wisconsin, were built out of the limestone.
 This stone was used as far north as the Hotel Macdonald in Edmonton.
 The Nebraska State Capitol is clad in Indiana Limestone, after native limestone was deemed too prone to weathering.

-Because of the advent of acid rain, which wears Indiana Limestone relatively quickly, the stone is not as often used in monuments today as it was in the 19th and early 20th centuries.
+Because of the awareness of acid rain, which wears Indiana Limestone relatively quickly, the stone is not as often used in monuments today as it was in the 19th and early 20th centuries.

+Canada

+The limestone has been used in buildings outside of the United States and namely in Canada: